 The illustration above shows Twimfina singing this song with an international group of students at the San Francisco Youth Hostel.
-But she'll only be there a short time because that night she is to meet somebody down at the Port of San Francisco as she continues her long journey to Enemia.
+But she'll only be there a short time because that night she is to meet somebody down at the Port as she continues her long journey to Enemia.